 Kalanchoe pinnata | Wonder of the world | Leaf of life | Air plant | Bryophyllum pinnatum.
 Did you know that ‘wonder of the world’ leaf is edible, and that it can be helpful to treat headaches, coughs and congestion?
-(Notice I say ‘can,’ right?.)
-I’ve grown, used and munched on this beautiful plant for years, without any side effects.
+I’ve grown, used and munched on this beautiful plant for years, without any side effects and so have plenty people around the map, so sharing based on that.
+(Not a doctor, scientist or nutritionist.)

-When the leaf is heated with a lighter hovering about 1/2 inch underneath, the thick, supple and rubbery leaf starts to warm and when it cools to a tolerable temperature and is placed on the forehead, it can alleviate mid aches.
-Again – not a doctor, but this succulent plant that apparently originated in Madagascar and made its way around the diaspora is well-known throughout generations to be helpful in that way as well as to assist with getting rid of a cough, congestion and to ‘draw’ pain and ‘information’ from inside a bruised area or sipped as a tea infusion.
+I’m not a doctor or nutritionist, but this succulent plant that apparently originated in Madagascar and made its way around the diaspora is well-known throughout generations to be helpful in that way as well as to assist with getting rid of a cough, congestion and to ‘draw’ pain and ‘information’ from inside a bruised area or sipped as a tea infusion.

 You can grow an entire plant JUST from one leaf.

 If you ever manage to find or be given a leaf, set it on a cool counter top or on a window sill or on some earth, give it a few days making sure it’s lightly moist and in two-twos you’re gonna see tiny bone-white roots springing around the circumference of the leaf.
 Once these get to about an inch or so, set them in good soil and watch a whole plant grow!
 Pick a leaf from that and bless a neighbour.

 “Plant Up The Land” reggae single is now available here.